Ashishkasaudhan/Aws-microservice-components/README.md

 ![terragrunt-cluster-creation](https://user-images.githubusercontent.com/12654660/215965768-dbebeba0-b631-4b6c-9993-e374abed9c2a.png)
 ![eks-node-group](https://user-images.githubusercontent.com/12654660/215965778-2fcd07ab-0bee-4a47-adb3-a234de6883da.png)

-19. After sucessful execution of terragrunt run-all apply command, Our state files for each service will be present on s3 bucket similar to this.
+19. After sucessful execution of terragrunt run-all apply command, our state files for each service will be present on s3 bucket similar to this.
 ![terrragrunt-s3](https://user-images.githubusercontent.com/12654660/215966231-af6326b8-1510-4895-b149-616842c59fde.png)

 ## Cleanup
-1. First run terragrunt run-all destroy --terragrunt-exclude-dir vpc from Infrastructure-dev/regional/env/dev directory, As vpc is added as dependency.
+1. First run terragrunt run-all destroy --terragrunt-exclude-dir vpc from Infrastructure-dev/regional/env/dev directory, as vpc is added as dependency.
 <pre><code>terragrunt run-all destroy --terragrunt-exclude-dir vpc</pre></code>
 2. Once the destruction of all services service has been completed, then change the directory into Infrastructure-dev/regional/env/dev/vpc and run the terragrunt destroy command.
 <pre><code>terragrunt destroy </pre></code>

 ## Useful Terragrunt command
 *  terragrunt show will provide you the output values for respective service.

 *  terragrunt graph-dependencies will provide dependencies graph between terragrunt modules.